ShaharNaveh/ShaharNaveh.github.io/content/blog/cicd-your-cv/index.md

 ---
-title: "CI/CD for your CV"
+title: CI/CD for your CV
 date: 2024-06-08
 draft: true
 description: Learn how to apply GitOps principals to your CV generation process